You Are Supported

 Academic Award Ceremony

 - Make the Dean’s List at least once between the end of spring quarter and the end of winter quarter.
-In order to make the Dean’s List, a scholar must achieve a 3.5 grade point average or higher for one quarter, taking 12 units or more and receiving a letter grade of “B” or better for all courses taken.
+In order to make the Dean’s List, a scholar must achieve a 3.4 GPA or higher for one quarter, taking 12 units or more and receiving a letter grade of “B” or better for all courses taken.